fizzle77/JAFDTC/doc/README.md

 [discussed below](#capturing-coordinates).
 You can select a point of interest from the drop- down menu; pressing the **Paste** button to the right of the drop-down copies its parameters (such as latitude or longitude) into the navigation point.
-Points of interest are grouped by theater (for example, Syria, Nevada) and point within the theater (for example, Ramat David, Nellis AFB).
+Points of interest are grouped by theater (for example, Syria, Nevada).

-The row below that identifies the navigation point being edited and, on the right, provides four controls.
+The next row identifies the navigation point being edited and, on the right, provides four controls.

 - The pin button creates a user point of interest from the current navigation parameters.